 - ii.
-Supply Management Measures: - 1.
-Reduced or discontinued irrigation of public landscaped areas. - 2.
-Reduced or discontinued flushing of water mains. - 3.
-Fix or repair all reported and known leaks in the system within twelve (12) hours of notification or detection. - iii.
-Mandatory Water Use Restrictions: - 1.
-Continue or initiate any actions available under the Water Conservation Plan and Stage 1 (Voluntary) and Stage 2 (Mandatory). - 2.
-Implement viable alternative water supply strategies. - 3.
-Prohibit washing of vehicles except at a Commercial Vehicle Wash Facility, or as necessary for health, sanitation, or safety reasons. - 4.
+Reduced or discontinued flushing of water mains. - iii.
+Fix or repair all reported and known leaks in the system within twelve (12) hours of notification or detection. - c.
+Mandatory Water Use Restrictions: - Continue or initiate any actions available under the Water Conservation Plan and Stage 1 (Voluntary) and Stage 2 (Mandatory). - ii.
+Implement viable alternative water supply strategies. - iii.
+Prohibit washing of vehicles except at a Commercial Vehicle Wash Facility, or as necessary for health, sanitation, or safety reasons. - iv.
 Prohibit residential and non-residential outdoor watering between 9:00 AM and 7:00 PM, limited to once per week on the days illustrated in Figure 3.
 Residential and non-residential water customers in the western portion of the ETJ are prohibited from outdoor watering between 9:00 AM and 7:00 PM, limited to Tuesday.
 Residential and non-residential water customers in the eastern portion of the ETJ are prohibited from outdoor watering between 9:00 AM and 7:00 PM, limited to Thursday.
 Excessive pooling and/or run-off from foundation watering is prohibited and shall not be allowed to run off of property and form a stream of water in a street for a distance of 50 feet or greater; or pool in a street or parking lot to a depth greater than one-quarter of an inch.
-Exceptions are as follows: - a.
-New landscaping (first year), and new plantings of shrubs and trees (first year) may be watered for up to 2 hours on any day by attended hand-held hose with positive shut-off device (no open-ended hoses or unattended hoses), a soaker hose, or a dedicated zone using a drip irrigation system. - b.
+Exceptions are as follows: - New landscaping (first year), and new plantings of shrubs and trees (first year) may be watered for up to 2 hours on any day by attended handheld hose with positive shut-off device (no open-ended hoses or unattended hoses), a soaker hose, or a dedicated zone using a drip irrigation system. - 2.
 Locations using other sources of water supply for irrigation may irrigate without restrictions.
 If a golf course utilizes a water source other than the potable water provided by the City, then the facility shall not be subject to these regulations.
-The use of treated effluent recycled from the City's wastewater treatment facility (non-potable/reuse water) is permissible. - c.
-Registered and properly functioning ET/Smart irrigation systems and drip irrigation systems may irrigate without restrictions.
+The use of treated effluent recycled from the City's wastewater treatment facility (non-potable/reuse water) is permissible.

-- 5. Prohibit the permitting of private pools.
+- 3. Registered and properly functioning ET/Smart irrigation systems and drip irrigation systems may irrigate without restrictions. - v.
+Prohibit the permitting of private pools.
 Pools already permitted may be completed and filled with water.
-Existing private and public pools may add water to maintain pool levels but may not be drained and refilled. - 6.
-Require all commercial water users to reduce water use by a percentage established by League City's City Manager or his/her official designee. - 7.
+Existing private and public pools may add water to maintain pool levels but may not be drained and refilled. - vi.
+Require all commercial water users to reduce water use by a percentage established by League City's City Manager or his/her official designee. - vii.
 Landscape watering of parks, golf courses, and athletic fields with potable water is prohibited.
 Exception for parks, golf course greens and tee boxes, and athletic fields, which may be watered by attended hand-held hose with positive shut-off device (no open-ended hoses or unattended hoses) as needed.
-Variances may be granted by the water provider under special circumstances. - 8.
+Variances may be granted by the water provider under special circumstances. - viii.
 Prohibit the operation of interactive water features such as water sprays, dancing water jets, waterfalls, dumping buckets, shooting water cannons, or splash pads that are maintained for public recreation.